 Were you aware that your titles were within reach of so many users, and the breadth of the problem that this entailed?
 Indeed, my worries regarding piracy began to form long ago.
 Before the birth of the digital era, the usage of photocopied textbooks was (and still is) very common within colleges and universities.
 Not many people addressed this particular issue within universities, and the faculty’s tolerance regarding the matter set the stage for piracy within the publishing sector, and even spread to the world of professionals, where it was not (and still isn’t) frowned upon to make use of pirated material.

-I’ve see cases where large companies distributed scanned copies of books among their employees – and not just a few copies, but any number of copies that an employee might request.
+I’ve seen cases where large companies distributed scanned copies of books among their employees – and not just a few copies, but any number of copies that an employee might request.

 Nowadays with digital books, distributing pirated material is much easier, and pirated files are shared via e-mail, CDs recorded with entire collections of books, or various platforms whose supposed purpose is to share information, etc.

-What drove you to use a content protection service for your titles?
+What drove you to use a copyright protection service for your titles?

 Our titles are difficult to edit, from the author’s initial labor to the very last editorial task.
 This is why I believe that it’s fair and just to receive compensation.
 It’s disheartening to see that there are individuals that access content illegally and profess unawareness to the fact that these titles are not public content.

-What would be the impact to your business if you did not protect your publishing content from digital piracy?
+What would be the impact on your business if you did not contract copyright protection service to protect your publishing content?

 It is difficult to measure, but for certain titles, we might calculate the losses to be up to 15%.